 Golf may, in fact, be a wonderful sport for an ASD child who finds comfort in routine and the outdoors, with as much or as little communicative interaction and competition as the child is comfortable with.

-Anthony is a 12 year old junior golfer with Autism, Dyspraxia, Hypermobility and other related issues.
+Anthony is a 12 year old (at the time of writing this article) junior golfer with Autism, Dyspraxia, Hypermobility and other related issues.
 He has a large twitter following (@anthonygolf2006) which is administered by his dad.
 He agreed to answer some interview questions on his experience, goals and inspirations in junior golf as a player with hidden disabilities.

 How did you get into golf?

 I took up golf when I was seven to try and help me make new friends because I have the shy side of Autism and find it hard to communicate.
 The first day my dad took me to the driving range.
 He had tried every sport up until that point to help my confidence, fitness and interaction with other children and adults.
 I remember the first day at the range, my dad put five balls down in front of me and I hit all of them straight off the mat (with obviously no technique at that point).
 The rest is history.
 I get on well with most people, especially ones that are not loud.
 Most people I have met in the last five years through golf are quiet like me, this really helps me interact and feel more comfortable.